armelf/Financial-Algorithms/README.md

 - 60-days Volume SMA
 - Shares Outstanding

+After the calculus of all these indicators is done for every stock of our *tickers* list, we compute the *forward semester returns(%)(FSV)* = 100 * (125daysForwardClose - Close) / Close
-The principle of our strategy is simple: fundamentals help us to predict the **semiannually outperformance of a stock relative to the SPY**.
+We also compute the forward semester returns of the SPY *FSVSPY* The principle of the strategy is simple: fundamentals help us to predict the **semiannually outperformance of a stock relative to the SPY**.
+We then define an *outperformance* parameter, that is adjustable.
+Our dataset is time-indexed on a *quarterly basis*.
+You can find the code here: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Fundamental%20Trading/FundDatasetCreation.py

+For one stock and at a trading date:
+- If FSV > FSVPY + outperformance, y = 1
+- Else, y = 0